Below is the original finish of the agarwood 108 mala.

-After receiving it from our customer, we dismantled the beads and ran them under bead making machine one by one to polish and revive the glossy look per below
+After receiving it from D, we de-stringed the beads and ran them under bead making machine.
+After buffing and polishing, we polished each bead one by one by hand.
+This action is to revive the glossy look.

-After hours and hours of buffing and spinning.
-We have successfully recovered this beautiful agarwood mala.
-The most difficult part was to apply the right force.
-Agarwood beads are extremely soft and easily cracked under pressure.
+After hours and hours of buffing and spinning, we have successfully recovered this beautiful agarwood mala.
+The most challenging part was to apply the right force.
+Agarwood beads are incredibly soft and easily cracked under pressure.
 In this case, we did not have a spare one.
 Ruin one bead means the whole necklace could be left damaged

 One by one, each bead was polished with extreme care as there is no replacement.

-We proudly represented the bead to our customer who is happy with its new look.
-Better yet, the scent is somehow stronger than before
+We proudly represented the bead to our customer, who was happy with its new look.
+Better yet, the scent was somehow stronger than before

 Any water test may damage the beads, the longer, the more damaged caused.
 The expansion of water will crack the beads.